The problem is not the length of games.

 - a batted ball that curved foul was a strike no matter how far it went beyond the playing field

-Put the focus on the action, not the inaction.
 Baseball is anything but boring.
 Sometimes it’s subtle.
 Sometimes it’s violent.
-When ESPN or Fox promotes their baseball coverage they show things like a double being stretched into a triple, a middle infielder airborne to finish a double-play, a first baseman diving to stop a smash down the line.
-They don’t show the batter strolling from the batter’s box to the on-deck circle for more pine tar.
+Put the focus on the action, not the inaction.
+ESPN, Fox and others promote their coverage by showing a double being stretched into a triple, a middle infielder airborne to finish a double-play, a first baseman diving to stop a smash down the line.
+They don’t promote their coverage by showing a batter tightening his batting gloves for the 6th time in the at-bat.

 If something isn’t done to reduce the time between pitches baseball risks becoming irrelevant to all but a dwindling core of obsessed fans.
 They won’t call a press conference or send out a press release.
 They will just stop coming.
 Many already have.